 Courses Taught: Stagecraft I & II, Scenic Art, Stage and Sound, Scene Design, Lighting Design, Play Direction, Theatre History I & II, and Survey of Drama.

 Theatre Faculty & Costumer, Ms. Harper graduated Summa Cum Laude with a fine arts degree from Rocky Mountain College.
 She has acted with: the Royal Shakespeare Company with Leon Rubin, the LA Public Theatre, the Los Angeles Shakespeare Festival, and toured with Colorado Chautauqua, as well as performing off Broadway in New York in OUTSIDE THE WALL.
 She has extensive musical training with Dale Moffitt at SMU, Kiva Lawrence Voiceovers in LA, and Elizabeth Rowan from the MET.
 Nancy has been a guest soloist with the Helena Symphony for the last 10 years.
 She was a recording artist in Nashville, and has taught workshops in costuming and musical theatre at numerous theatres across the country such as Belmont University and Colorado Women’s College.
-She is proudest of the accomplishments of her daughter, Emily.

 Courses Taught: Intro to Acting, Costuming, Make-up.